-- The procurement process must always focus on value for money, including consideration of both financial and non-financial factors (example: ethically sourced goods, reputation, quality, diversity etc.).
-Goods and services will be procured only after consideration of TICO business requirements, alternatives, timing, supply strategy and procurement method. - Notwithstanding the availability of budgeted funds, all expenditures committed to by TICO will reflect fiscal prudence. - Access for qualified vendors to compete for TICO business must be open, fair, and transparent, providing equal treatment to vendors. - Conflicts of interest, both real and perceived, must be avoided during the procurement process and the ensuing contract. - TICO requires individuals participating in the evaluation of bid responses to immediately declare any potential conflict of interest and immediately address any declarations. - The procurement of goods and services must be responsibly and effectively managed through appropriate organizational structures, systems, policies, processes, and procedures. - All purchases made on behalf of TICO will be carried out honestly, objectively and with integrity in keeping with TICO's Employee Code of Ethics.
+- The procurement process must focus on value for money.
+Goods and services will be procured only after consideration of TICO business requirements, alternatives, timing, supply strategy and procurement method. - Notwithstanding the availability of budgeted funds, all expenditures committed to by TICO will be made in a manner of utmost fiscal prudence. - Access for qualified vendors to compete for TICO business must be open, fair, and transparent, providing equal treatment to vendors. - Conflicts of interest, both real and perceived, must be avoided during the procurement process and the ensuing contract. - TICO requires individuals participating in the evaluation of bid responses to immediately declare any potential conflict of interest and immediately address any declarations. - The procurement of goods and services must be responsibly and effectively managed through appropriate organizational structures, systems, policies, processes, and procedures. - All purchases made on behalf of TICO will be carried out honestly, objectively and with integrity in keeping with TICO's Employee Code of Ethics.
 TICO employees shall not use their official capacity or company time to negotiate or conduct personal purchases for themselves or others. - In carrying out its purchasing responsibilities, TICO will have regard for the development of an environmentally sustainable operation. - TICO will consider and/or look for opportunities that embrace its commitment towards diversity in all its business processes and with its external relationships. - In conducting its purchasing activities, TICO will comply with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and the standards mandated by it through enacted regulation.